-- (1) The Governor, on the advice of the Executive Council, may give policy directions to the Regulator on the exercise by the Regulator of the powers or functions- - (a) relating to the management of numbering resources, radio frequency spectrum and domain names; - (b) in relation to international obligations; - (c) in relation to any other matter connected with electronic communications, content services and electronic communications networks in order to give effect to national policy. - (2) The Regulator must take the policy directions into account when executing their duties and exercising their powers. - (3) The Governor, on the advice of the Executive Council, may make regulations on the recommendation of the Regulator or as provided for in this Ordinance.
+- (1) The Governor, on the advice of the Executive Council, may give policy directions to the Regulator on the exercise by the Regulator of the powers or functions- - (a) relating to the management of numbering resources, radio frequency spectrum and domain names; - (b) in relation to international obligations; - (c) in relation to any other matter connected with electronic communications, content services and electronic communications networks in order to give effect to national policy. - (2) The Regulator must take the policy directions into account when executing their duties and exercising their powers.

-SUBMARINE COMMUNICATIONS NETWORK CABLE, CABLE BRANCH AND CABLE LANDING STATION
+PART 4 SUBMARINE COMMUNICATIONS NETWORK CABLE, CABLE BRANCH AND CABLE LANDING STATION

 This Part outlines the licensing requirements and regulations for submarine cables and cable landing stations in St Helena.
-A governor-issued license is required for constructing, operating, or maintaining submarine cables and landing stations, except for governmentowned cables.
+A governor-issued licence is required for constructing, operating, or maintaining submarine cables and landing stations, except for government-owned cables.
 The Equiano Cable Landing Station is exclusively government-owned and managed, with the government responsible for its power, maintenance, and fee collection.

 The Governor can grant licenses with specific conditions, including safety requirements and fees, and applicants must meet ITU standards.
-Importantly, a cable landing license doesn't automatically grant rights to provide electronic communications services or exempt holders from other required permissions.
+Importantly, a cable landing licence doesn't automatically grant rights to provide electronic communications services or exempt holders from other required permissions.
 The regulations emphasize ensuring non-discriminatory "open access" to facilities under fair and transparent terms.